 This is by no means a complete list.
 However, it is a starting point for those looking for soil information and resources.

-The NSW OEH web site is a good starting point if you are looking for information about managing land and soil in NSW including -
+The Environment Energy and Science web site is a good starting point if you are looking for information about managing land and soil in NSW including –

-The NSW OEH page also has infomation relating to land degredation including salinity, acid sulfate soils, wind and gully erosion.
+The NSW OEH page also has information relating to soil degradation including salinity, acid sulfate soils, wind and gully erosion.